Laura Mvula and Nile Rodgers did a song together. Let Shambhala 2016 begin!

 have y'all talked about maggie rogers here? she's v shamhala in sound if not necessarily in pharrell cosign

-― who is extremely unqualified to review this pop album (BradNelson), Friday, 4 November 2016 14:46 (eight months ago) Permalink
+― who is extremely unqualified to review this pop album (BradNelson), Friday, 4 November 2016 14:46 (one year ago) Permalink

 Phases by Cellars is fast becoming one of my most played albums of the year.
 Nighttime Girl is a real song of the year contender for me.
 It's all about the gorgeous rising harmonies.